How to prevent Lyme disease

 Tuck in shirts and pants.
 To make ticks easier to see, wear light-colored clothing.
 Nymphs may look like a moving freckle.

 Spray skin and clothing with bug spray containing 30 percent DEET, or spray clothing with Permethrin clothing repellent.
-An aerosol can that will spray three sets of clothing costs about $10.
+Some outdoors people even soak pants in it.
+An aerosol can that will spray three sets of clothing costs $10-$15.
 They're available at outdoors stores.

 Run hands over skin